One-loop beta-functions of quartic enhanced tensor field theories: Introduction

+More recently, enhanced tensor field theories (eTFTs) have been introduced as extensions of enhanced tensor models \cite{BenGeloun:2017xbd} \cite{Geloun:2015lta}.
+They are proven renormalizable at all orders of perturbation theory and, for the first time, non-melonic graphs contribute to the renormalization group analysis of the coupling constants.
+Hence, they are crucial candidates for generating a geometric phase different from that of branched polymers and those of 2D geometries.

-In this work, we take further the analysis of \cite{BenGeloun:2017xbd} and compute $\beta$-functions of two eTFT models.
+In this work, we take further the analysis of \cite{BenGeloun:2017xbd} and compute the $\beta$-functions of two eTFT models.
 One model is called $+$ and the second model is labeled by $\times$.
-They were shown to be perturbatively just-renormalizable, at all orders, for given sets of parameters $(d,D,a,b)$, where $d$ is the tensor field rank, $D$ is the background group dimension, $b$ parametrizes the kinetic term $\sim p^{2b}(\phi_{p})^2$, and $a$ determines the vertex weight $\sim p^{2a}(\phi_{p})^4$.
-The $\beta$-function of model $+$ is studied for generic rank $d\ge 3$ of the tensor field and $(D=1, a=(d-2)/2, b=(d-3/2)/2)$.
+They were shown to be perturbatively just-renormalizable, at all orders, for given sets of parameters $(d,D,a,b)$, where $d$ is the tensor field order, $D$ is the background group dimension, $b$ parametrizes the kinetic term $\sim p^{2b}(\phi_{p})^2$, and $a$ determines the vertex weight $\sim p^{2a}(\phi_{p})^4$.
+The $\beta$-function of model $+$ is studied for generic order $d\ge 3$ of the tensor field and $(D=1, a=(d-2)/2, b=(d-3/2)/2)$.
 The second model $\times$ has fixed parameters $(D=1,d=3, a=1/2, b=1)$.
-Both models show exotic features compared to the ordinary TFT.
+Both models show exotic features compared to the ordinary TFT and ordinary scalar $\phi^4$ QFT.

 Our results are the following: